equipeGST/RiboDoc/README.md

 *window_af*: define your window after star and before stop
 #### Number of threads
 Thanks to the use of Snakemake, RiboDoc can analyse multiple samples at the same time.
 We define that ¼ of available CPUs are necessarily requisitioned for these multiple parallele tasks.
 As some tools used in the analysis pipeline have a multithreaded option (like cutadapt, hisat2, bowtie2 or htseq-count), you can choose the number of threads you allow.
-For example, if you put 3 in the *threads* option on a computer with 4 CPUs : 4/4=1 will be used by default but 1\*3=3 CPUs will be available for the analysis.
-Please put a number between "1" and "3" as putting a bigger number would mean 100% or more of your computer resources are available for the analysis : **This must be avoided !**
 *threads*: threads factor you allow.
 Default value is "2" to enable 50% of your CPUs to be used in the analysis.

 >Caution: